How 6 personal finance bloggers make money blogging

 First off it’s worth noting that on Bobby’s income report he combines his ads and sponsored posts income.
 I have split it for the purpose of this pie chart leaving a higher amount in the ads section because he explained that his sponsored post income is lower than his ad income.

-I have used her March 2017 income report as the April 2017 income report did not have pageview information.
-It was actually Sarah’s first month blogging full time having quit her 9 to 5 job which is super exciting!
+I have used her March income report as the April income report did not have pageview information.
+It was Sarah’s first month blogging full time having quit her 9 to 5 super exciting job!

 Pageviews: 45,000